PriyankaA1807/E2-backend/api-docs/simulation-api.md

 distance_remaining_km
 ```

-The remaining distance is stored on the Delivery.
+The result is stored on the Delivery.

 ---

 # Speed and ETA

-The simulator generates/uses simulated shipment speed.

-Using the remaining distance and speed, it calculates remaining travel time.
+The simulation uses the current/simulated speed to calculate remaining travel time.

-Conceptually:

 ```text
 distance_remaining_km